Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 The first feature that you should look for in an electric nail drill is the speed, which you will identify by looking for the RPMs (revolutions per minute).

 You’ll want to pass over nail drill machines with less than 25,000 RPMs.
-Lower-powered nail drills won’t take off product like acrylic nails very well, and they’ll lock up and stop working during use.
+Lower-powered drills won’t take off products like acrylic nails very well, and they’ll lock up and stop working during use.

 In an article by Leaf, a leading lifestyle resource for women, the author describes how to use speeds effectively for different parts of the manicure process.